remotesynth/remotesynth.github.io/_posts/2017-02-15-a-web-developer-is.md

 Now, I have spoken and written many times about the overabundance of tools in web development.
 Mostly, I focus on not reinventing the wheel rather than judging what dependence on these tools means about you as a developer.
 However, I'd say that I generally agree with PPK that his definition is what you should _aspire to_.

 That being said, I'd argue that _being a real web developer_ is a journey not a destination.
 It took me nearly a decade to get to a point where I would have said I felt comfortable meeting PPK's definition.
 And guess what?
-After about 6 years of focusing on slightly different career roles, I'd say that I no longer fit the definition - despite continuing to develop to varying degrees over those years.
+After about 6 years of focusing on slightly different career roles, I believe that I no longer fit the definition - despite continuing to develop to varying degrees over those years.

 The web development world is rapidly changing, thus the real-world definition of a _real web developer_ is constantly changing even if the words themselves remain the same.
 It is a journey of constant learning.
 Thus, PPK's focus on tools, I believe, comes from decades of experience.
 Tools come and go.
 You cannot rely on your knowledge of the tools in fashion today to carry you through your career as a web developer.
 Your knowledge will eventually need to be deeper than that to be flexible and survive in this industry.